Smartling/SmartlingHelp/_articles/how-to-translate-text-in-buttons-tabs-and-navigation.md

 ---

 Elements of your original website may contain images with text embedded within the image, such as buttons, tabs or navigation sections.
 It may be appropriate to create images containing translated text for each of your alternative language websites.
-For example, your website might have a button with the text “Search” embedded within the button graphic, and for your French site, you may wish to create a version of the button image with the text “Recherché”.
+For example, your website might have a button with the text “Search” embedded within the button graphic, and for your French site, you may wish to create a version of the button image with the text “Recherch&eacute;”.

-## How To Translate Text in Buttons, Tabs and Navigation Using CSS
+**Translate text in buttons, tabs, and, navigation using CSS**

 CSS is often used to render buttons, tabs and navigation items with the appropriate images.
-For example, a `<button>` element might include a class such as:
+For example, a `&lt;button&gt;` element might include a class such as:

 ~~~
-<button type="submit" id="search"></button>
+&lt;button type="submit" id="search"&gt;&lt;/button&gt;
 ~~~

 with a CSS entry including: